acheeseye/ai-playing-checkers/README.md

 - Right arrow key now generates a random move for whosever turn it is.
 - Resource files (`*.png` and `*.ttf` files) are now stored in the `res` directory.
-- [x] TODO: Make a directory to store the gameplay files/change the storing directory for the `std::ofstream`.
-- [ ] ~~Or keep track of them ourselves?~~
-- [ ] ~~Do we need to make sure no overlapping names when trying to congregate our games played?~~

 ### Version 4.3

 - Identified issue causing crash where both players are to be random AI and only one piece is remaining on either side, it was because of attempted division by 0 when randomizing.
 Issue is now resolved.
 - Added images and replaced `CircleShape piece` with `Sprite piece`.
 - Window does not auto-close at end of game and notes who the winner is.
-- [x] TODO: Visually execute the winning move before `board.is_over()` evaluates to `true`.
-- [x] TODO: Examine rules to determine what should happen when a given player is unable to make any moves (currently the player who is not unable to make moves auto-wins).
-This happens when a player has one piece left, that piece is in a corner or up against the wall, and it is the other player's turn to move.
 - "The player who cannot move, because he has no pieces, or because all of his pieces are blocked, loses the game." http://www.chesslab.com/rules/CheckerComments.html

 ### Version 4.2